markmeeus/MarcelloDB/docs/README.md

 If you have any questions, thoughts or remarks.
 Please open an issue on [github.](https://github.com/markmeeus/marcellodb/issues)

 ###Current Version:
-Current version is 0.6.0
+Current version is 1.0.0
-This is the last major version before 1.0.0.
-New features will be added after 1.0.0 is released.

-There may still be changes in the dataformat before 1.0, so still: **not recommended for production apps just yet.**

-We hope to be production ready at the end of 2016.
+Although it's the first version, the community has been testing beta versions since october 2015.
+It is allready really stable.
+This version is backwards compatible with 0.6.

 ##Need Support?
-After 1.0 is released, you'll be able to get developer support as part of the Pro/Support Package.
+If you want a direct support line to the developers behind this project, a Pro/Support package is available.
+Please contact mark.meeus@gmail.com for details.

 This package will also include [MarcelloDB.Encryption](encryption.html).

-Please contact mark.meeus@gmail.com if interested.